dougszeto/floof-bot/README.md

 3. Open config.json in any text editor

-4. Fill in the appropriate information <b>Make sure to keep the quotation marks!</b>.
-For instructions on how to find your user ID see https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID
+4. Fill in the appropriate information <b>ake sure to keep the quotation marks!</b> For instructions on how to find your user ID see https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID

 5. Replace ENTER YOUR TOKEN with your bot's token.
 To obtain the bot token do the following:

 * Go back to the discord developers page (https://discord.com/developers/applications)

-* Enter your app and go to the bot tab on the left
+* Click on your app and go to the bot tab on the left

 * Under the username box is a section labeled TOKEN